095056/Luis/Mirrors.md

 # Info for mirror maintainers

-unstable-packages and game-packages have been merged into the main (termux-packages) repositories.
+unstable-packages, game-packages and science-packages have been merged into the main (termux-packages) repositories.
 There's no need to sync them anymore, and they can be removed completely in (for example) March 2022.
-This gives users time to upgrade there packages before, so that the removal does not cause any problems.
+This gives users time to upgrade there packages before, so that the removal does not cause (too much) problems.

 # Repositories and Mirrors